-From Camp Far West Dam, the Bear River flows southwest 1.3 mi to a 38-ft high non-Project diversion dam where up to 475 cfs of Bear River water is diverted into SSWD's Conveyance Canal.
-Approximately 40 cfs of that water is re-diverted from the first 0.5-mi of the canal to the CFWID, with the remaining water going to SSWD's customers.
-In addition, up to 35 cfs of Bear River water is diverted at the non-Project diversion dam into CFWID Camp Far West Canal on the north bank.
+From Camp Far West Dam, the Bear River flows southwest 1.3 mi to a 38-ft high non-Project diversion dam where up to 475 cfs of Bear River water is diverted into SSWD's Main Canal.
+Approximately 40 cfs of that water is re-diverted from the first 0.5-mi of the canal to the CFWID South Canal, with the remaining water going down the Main Canal to SSWD's customers.
+In addition, up to 35 cfs of Bear River water is diverted at the non-Project diversion dam into the CFWID North Canal.
 The Project does not include any in-basin or out-of-basin diversions.